 “I’m always thinking of ways to improve the way money can be raised and make it more fun,” Lysandre says.
 “I stumbled on the Charity Miles app and immediately thought it was such a great idea.”

 Lysandre, Managing Director of Global Go-Head of Institutional Hedge Fund Solutions at J.P.
 Morgan, wanted to bring Charity Miles to his colleagues at J.P.
 Morgan Asset Management.
 He decided on a “bottom-up” approach and started with his team, Global Alternatives.

 Lysandre and his teammates decided to partner with Charity Miles for their team’s annual community service event in October, Alts Days of Service.
 “This was a true opportunity to make this event global,” says Lysandre.
 When Alts Days of Service was held in person in previous years, each office around the globe held separate small events.
 This year, all 700 global team members had the opportunity to get involved.

-Lysandre and his colleagues chose a two-week period for their event, which was “long enough for people to get involved yet not too long, so people would be excited and have a sense of urgency.”
+Lysandre and his colleagues chose two weeks for their event, which was “long enough for people to get involved yet not too long, so people would be excited and have a sense of urgency.”
 They finished the week of the New York marathon, to give additional excitement to the large New York section of the team.

 Employees got to choose from 60 charities to support, which was one of Lysandre’s favorite aspects of the campaign.

 “Every one of us has their affinity or preference,” he says.
 “It was incredible to see that people choose more than 50 charities, which shows that every one of us is different.
 It enhances the concept that diversity is key in everything we do.
 I think that’s one of the huge benefits of this app.”

 Altogether, the team walked, ran, and biked enough miles for J.P.
 Morgan to make a $46,000 contribution.